 Video Recording: I always have a webcam with me.
-If you would like me to record your round and send it to you ask me.
-I'll only do it if both teams want it, and default to uploading files as unlisted YOU TUBE links and only sharing them with you on my Tabroom ballot.
+If you would like me to record your round and send it to you, check with your opponent(s) first, then ask me.
+I'll only do it if both teams want it, and default to uploading files as unlisted YouTube links and only sharing them with you on my ballot (I'll leave a short URL that will work once I am done uploading... typically 4n6URL.com/XXXX).
 This way no one ever has to bug me about getting video files.

-- Coached Parli, NFA-LD, and a little bit of BP and CEDA since 2008.
+- I've coached Parli, NFA-LD, IPDA and a little bit of BP, and CEDA since 2008.

-- I teach argumentation, debate, public speaking, and a variety of other COMM studies courses
+- I teach courses in argumentation, debate, public speaking, etc

-- Post AFFs you have run on the case list or I get grumpy (https://nfald.paperlessdebate.com/)
+- In NFA-LD please post arguments you have run on the case list (https://nfald.paperlessdebate.com/)

-- Use speechdrop.net to share files in LD and Policy Debate rounds
+- Use speechdrop.net to share files in NFA-LD and Policy debate rounds

 - NOTE: If you are paper only you should have a copy for me and your opponent.
-Otherwise you will need to debate at a slower conversational pace so I can flow all your edv. arguments. (i'm fine with faster evidence reading if I have a copy or you share it digitally)
+Otherwise you will need to debate at a slower conversational pace so I can flow all your arguments.
+(I'm fine with faster evidence reading if I have a copy or you share it digitally).

 - I'm fine with the a little bit of speed in NFA-LD and Parli but keep it reasonable or I might miss something.